freeCodeCamp/guide/src/pages/articles/certificates/create-a-text-field/index.md

 ---
-title: Create A Text Field
+title: Create a Text Field
 ---
 Text inputs are a convenient way to get input from your user.